urbit/UIPs/UIPS/UIP-XXXX.md

 Groundwire’s thesis is pragmatic: over the long term, Bitcoin is the only chain that provides an unambiguous, protocol-level canonical history (the heaviest valid proof-of-work chain) that a Kelvin 0 Urbit could resolve without social coordination or trusted checkpoints.
 This suggests a clean long-term anchor for the Urbit PKI.

 It is too early to propose that that belief be enforced by kernel policy.
+Moreover, Bitcoin's data and scripting models present a range of potential mechanisms for identity attestation that differ markedly from those possible on Ethereum.
+The new affordances and challenges of these options to a large extent can only be properly explored through real-world usage and iteration.
+Thus while Bitcoin's popular ordinal/inscription protocol is a functional and easy-to-reason-about initial choice of on-chain mechanism, it would also be premature to commit the kernel to these abstractions.
 Instead, Urbit should provide a general mechanism whereby comets can attest keys to any PKI source (chosen by a Jael `%listen` task) and peers can verify these attestations.

 The vast majority of Urbit's 128-bit address space is allotted to ephemeral identities.
 The 32 bits under Azimuth's domain constituting a DNS-centralized hierarchical network of memorable names will be untouched.
 We seek to upgrade the rest of the Urbit universe to allow for self-sovereign networking.